Cognitive Psychologist Career (Salary + Duties + Interviews)

 Famous Cognitive Psychologists

-Cognitive psychologists have shaped the way that we understand learning, memory, and other cognitive processes.
-We know what we know about the brain thanks to these notable figures in psychology!
+Cognitive psychologists have shaped how we understand learning, memory, and other cognitive processes.
+We know what we know about the brain, thanks to these notable figures in psychology!

 Jerome Bruner was one of the first psychologists to recognize the importance of sensation and perception in how we see the world and how our experiences may differ from the people around us.